The Collaboration Award

-Shortlisted submissions will be invited to participate in a Q&A with the Judging Panel (see below) on either the 10th or 24th August.
+Shortlisted submissions will be invited to participate in a Q&A with the Judging Panel (see below) throughout July and August.
 The judges will then factor the scores for each presentation alongside the information, insight and context shared via the Q&A discussions which will help determine the winner.

 What are the timelines for the awards?

-Award entries are open now, with the deadline for submissions being Friday 5th August 2022.
-Shortlisted entries will be invited to a Judges Q&A session online on 10th or 24th August.
+Award entries are open now, with the deadline for submissions being 15th June 2023.
+Shortlisted entries will be invited to a Judges Q&A session online throughout July and August.

-The winners will be announced and presented with their award on 29th September at the Manchester Conference.
+The winners will be announced and presented with their award on 12th October 2023 at the Birmingham Conference & Awards Ceremony.